Migrating from v2 to v3

 • code is derived from the HTTP status code by default (BAD_REQUEST, UNAUTHORIZED, FORBIDDEN, NOT_FOUND, CONFLICT, REQUEST_ENTITY_TOO_LARGE, UNPROCESSABLE_ENTITY, INTERNAL_SERVER_ERROR).
 Some errors return a more granular domain code (for example MAX_KEYS_REACHED instead of CONFLICT) when additional context is available.

-• All v3 error messages are lowercase for consistency.
+• v3 error messages are lowercase.

 Use the HTTP status code as your primary signal for handling.
 Read code when you need to react to a specific failure mode.
 See Errors and error handling for the full code reference.